Out To Sea

 Jack Lemmon had first billing on the studio comedy My Fellow Americans (1996) which was released by Warner Bros, but after that picture flopped, WB put Grumpiest Old Men into turnaround.
 There were discussions about deferring fees to resurrect Grumpiest, but the pair went off to helm the less expensive Odd Couple II (1998) for Paramount.
 That sequel bombed and was sadly their last movie together.

-Out To Sea was fully financed by FOX for $33 million.
+The budget for Out To Sea was $33 million and fully financed by FOX.
 After the majority of the production was shot, there was five shooting days on an actual cruise ship where FOX had reserved 150 rooms for cast and crew — plus expenses to close off part of the boat to film.
 Shortly before the cruise shoot, Lemmon became an honoree for the Kennedy Center Award for Life, which had its reception at the White House and FOX decided to cancel the cruise reservations so he could attend.
 They booked another cruise one week later and the cancelation and rebooking costs were in the millions.
 Producer John Davis said, “We all pitched in, putting the movie on hiatus for a week.
 We felt the tribute to Jack meant more, and decided to stand down to another ship.
 It is expensive, but the studio graciously is taking care of all the costs.”

 Out To Sea was originally expected to open over the Christmas frame in 1997, since both Grumpy Old Men pictures bowed over the holiday, but the movie was moved to the Memorial Day frame.
 Then as Titanic was falling far behind schedule and was not completed in time for its July 4th date, FOX moved Out To Sea to the Independence Day frame — as if audiences were demanding a boat related movie that weekend.
 Funny enough, FOX did release an expensive boat film three weeks earlier, the fiasco Speed 2: Cruise Control.